Section Chief’s Welcome

 Education and Training

-The University of Chicago has a world-renowned program in the research and clinical management of kidney stones.
+The University of Chicago has a world-renowned program in the research and clinical management of nephrolithiasis.
 This program is headed by Dr. Elaine Worcester, and includes Drs.
 Fred Coe, Anna Zisman, Ben Ko and Kristen Bergsland.
 Over 4,000 patients with kidney stones are followed in this program, which allows a wealth of research opportunities, as well as state-of-the-art medical and surgical management of any type of kidney stone.